fluid-project/infusion-docs/src/documents/RemoteModelAPI.md

 `fluid.remoteModelComponent` builds on top of [`fluid.modelComponent`](ComponentGrades.md) with the purpose of providing a buffer between a local and remote model that are attempting to stay in sync.
 For example a local model is being updated by user interaction, this is sent back to a remote server, which in turn tries to update the local model.
-If additional user actions occur during the roundtrip, an infinite loop of updates may occur.
-The remoteModel solves this by restricting the reading and writing to a single request at a time, and waits for one to complete before operating the next request.
+If additional user actions occur during the roundtrip, an infinite loop of updates may occur. `fluid.remoteModelComponent` solves this by restricting reading and writing to a single request at a time, waiting for one request to complete before operating the next.

 ## Supported Events